 Fault Cause Action The brake applies slowly.
-Air in the hydraulic system Bleed system at highest point and at brake Abnormal throttling in the hydraulic system or valve in wrong position Check that all valves are in the Abnormal throttling in the hydraulic system caused by dirt Clean and check pipes, hoses and valves.
-The hydraulic oil in pressure lines between brake and tank has too high viscosity (too thick) Check that the oil is of the recommended grade and the temperature is not too low.
+Air in the hydraulic system Bleed system at highest point Abnormal throttling in the hydraulic system or valve in wrong position Check that all valves are in the correct position.
+Abnormal throttling in the hydraulic system caused by dirt.
+Clean and check pipes, hoses and valves. between brake and tank has too high viscosity (too thick) recommended grade and the temperature is not too low.
 Long braking time or long braking distance or Load too heavy or speed too high Check the load and speed values. insufficient braking force.
 Oil, paint or grease on brake disc or brake pad.
-Clean the brake disk - see section Replace or clean the brake pad Check the hydraulic system does Not all brakes are braking/connected. not leak.
+Clean the brake disk - see section Replace or clean the brake pad Check the hydraulic system does not leak.
+Not all brakes are braking/connected.
 Check valves where applicable - check that the individual brake is working.
 Leakage Worn seals Replace seals - check sealing surfaces Uneven wear on pad.
 The brake/bracket is incorrectly aligned Check the alignment Excessive disc run out or shaft deflection Replace the brake disc and check the shaft run out.
-Abaavaa Nu baaraa aa a Abnormally heavy wear on pad.
+Abnormally heavy wear on pad.
 Increased brake utilisation Check that the load speed and frequency do match specified values The brake does not lift the brake pad/piston properly.
 Check for remaining hydraulic pressure in the brake.